-The Commonwealth Bank of Australia (CBA or Bank) is committed to continuously improving our governance practices and ensuring that they are aligned with our business and stakeholders' needs.
+The Commonwealth Bank of Australia (CBA or Bank) is committed to continuously improving our governance practices, seeking to ensure they are aligned with our business and stakeholders' needs.
 Effective corporate governance is key to the Bank's ability to deliver on our purpose and strategy.
-The Board's primary purpose is to ensure sound and prudent management of the Bank and its subsidiaries (Group), provide leadership and strategic guidance and delivery of the Group's purpose.
+The Board is responsible for providing leadership and strategic guidance, and overseeing management and delivery of the Group's purpose.

 This Statement describes the key governance arrangements and practices of the Group.
-CBA has followed the fourth edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX CGPR 4) for the reporting period ending 30 June 2023.
-The Group must comply with the Corporations Act 2001 (Cth) (Corporations Act), the Banking Act 1959 (Cth) including Part IIAA of the Banking Executive Accountability Regime (BEAR) amongst other laws, and, as an authorised deposit-taking institution, with governance requirements prescribed by the Australian Prudential Regulation Authority (APRA), including Prudential Standard CPS 510 Governance.
+CBA has followed the fourth edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (ASX CGPR 4) for the reporting period ending 30 June 2024.
+The Group must comply with the Corporations Act 2001 (Cth) (Corporations Act), the Banking Act 1959 (Cth), and the Financial Accountability Regime Act 2023 (Cth) (FAR) amongst other laws, and, as an authorised deposit-taking institution, with governance requirements prescribed by the Australian Prudential Regulation Authority (APRA), including Prudential Standard CPS 510 Governance.
 The Group's main business activities are also subject to industry codes of practice, such as the Australian Banking Association's Banking Code of Practice.